gradle/gradle/design-docs/features/composite-build/tooling-api-model/arbitrary-types/README.md

   - scenario #2, participant:
     - 1 multi-project build with 3 projects
   - scenario #3, participants:
-    - 3 single-project builds
-  - scenario #4, participants:
     - 1 single-project build
-    - 2 multi-project builds with 3 projects
+    - 1 multi-project builds with 3 projects
 - each sample project is a java project with publications for each project so that `ProjectPublications` can be tested.

 - test that each model type can be retrieved